ahmed0saber/quran_mailer/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
+3. Make your changes.
+4. Run the test suites and modify your code if anyone failed till all test suites succeed.
+5. Commit your changes
-4. Push your changes to your fork.
+6. Push your changes to your fork.
-5. Submit a pull request to the main repository.
+7. Submit a pull request to the main repository.

 If you don't have any idea about what to contribute with, here are some ideas: